abdurrahman4127/Mean-k-Means-ICCIT23/README.md

 2. Run the scripts:

-   - To execute the KMeans clustering algorithm:
+   - To execute the K-Means clustering algorithm:

      ```bash
      python normal_kmeans.py